Skip to Main Content

 5. Go to OneSearch and enter the title of the journal e.g. Law Institute Journal.
 Use the drop down menu to limit the search to Journal titles.

-6. If you find an entry for the journal, click on Check Availability to see volumes held or View Online if an online version is available.
-In this case the journal is available on the shelf.
-The holdings indicate that volume 66 (1992) is available
+6. If you find an entry for the journal, click on Available at to see print volumes held or go to the Full text availability section, to see if an online version is available.
+In this case the journal is available on the shelf and online.
+The print holdings indicate that volume 66 (1992) is available.

-7. This article would be located in the Law Journals collection on level 3 of the Beasley Law library.
-Locate volume 66, page 1105, and read or photocopy the article
+7. This article would be located in the Law Journals collection of the Beasley Law library.
+Locate volume 66, page 1105, and read or photocopy the article.

 Banner image sources: Pixabay 1, 2, 3, 4, and 5 licensed under a CC0 1.0 Universal license.